lbozhilova/COGENT/tutorial/faq.md

 Density correction, also known as density adjustment, is introduced in the  `getEdgeSimilarityCorrected()` function.
 It can be used to compare network construction methods which result in networks of significantly different density.

-You should always use density correction if you are trying to find an optimal threshold for network construction, i.e. if you are trying to determine score cut-offs using COGENT.
+We recommend that you always use density correction if you are trying to find an optimal threshold for network construction, i.e. if you are trying to determine score cut-offs using COGENT.
 The [tutorial](https://lbozhilova.github.io/COGENT/tutorial/tutorial.html) contains a worked example of this.

-You should also use density correction when comparing two network construction methods which are not guaranteed to result in networks of similar density.
+We also recommend you use density correction when comparing two network construction methods which are not guaranteed to result in networks of similar density.

 You do not need to use density correction if you are using node metric consistency as your primary consistency measure.
-In this case, you should ensure your node metric of choice is density-independent.
+In this case, it is important that your node metric of choice is independent of network density.

-You should not use density correction for methods resulting in signed and/or weighted networks.
+We recommend that you do not use density correction for methods resulting in signed and/or weighted networks.

 ## Which density correction should I use?